Lady Howard of Tavistock

 I’m cast as a black widow, with a black dog to match, in a carriage made from bone

-Betwixt the strike of midnight and the dawn’s first cock’rel crow
+‘Twixt the stroke of midnight and the dawn’s first cock’rel crow

-From Fitzford House to Oak Castle I’m doomed to always must go
+From Fitzford House to Oak Castle I’m doomed to always go

 Until the ends of time, fetching forth one blade of grass